 By far the most widespread MTB and gravel pedal system is Shimano's SPD, whose hardened steel micro-cleats are incredibly durable, engaging and disengaging with a fluid, intuitive motion.
 More often than not, SPD pedals tend to be dual-sided, further facilitating ease of use.
 The SPD system easily transitions to road riding, particularly in gravel and all-road disciplines where some degree of unpaved riding is expected.

 Within the SPD realm, Shimano's flagship MTB race pedal is the XTR series.
 They are light, fast, and fluid with effortless dual-sided engagement.
 On the burlier trail and enduro end of spectrum, the SPD Trail pedal features a beefed-up retention mechanism and robust external platform for extra stability and protection from pedal strikes on rowdy descents.

-Crank Bros' Eggbeater system is also popular for its low weight and clever four-sided entry mechanism.
-The Crank Bros Eggbeater 3 Pedals are lightweight and easy to clip in and out of.
+Crank Bros' Eggbeater system is also very popular, particularly for cyclocross racing, due to its minimal weight and innovative four-sided entry mechanism.
+The Crank Bros Eggbeater 3 Pedals are extremely lightweight and some of the easiest on the market for clipping in and out.

 Clipless Pedal Adjustment

-The other possible adjustment is tension.
+The other point of adjustment is tension, which is typically dialed in via hex screw at the rear of a pedal's retention mechanism.
 Tension refers to the amount of force required to disengage the pedal.
-Elite racers may prefer high tension, to guarantee security during the hardest efforts, while casual riders may prefer lower tension, to be able to unclip quickly in case of unexpected obstacles.
+Elite racers often prefer high tension to ensure security during all-out efforts, while casual riders may opt to tension quite a bit lower for quick and easy unclipping.

-The most important aspect of pedal maintenance is timely cleat replacement.
-Worn cleats can disengage suddenly, potentially causing serious injury.
-We stock replacement cleats for all of the pedals we carry.
+One of the most critical aspects of pedal maintenance is timely cleat replacement.
+Worn or damaged cleats can disengage suddenly, potentially causing serious injury.
+We stock replacement cleats for all pedal systems within our inventory.